hphelion/documentation/devplatform/preview/windows_firstapp.md

 <span style="font-size:70%">*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*</span>

-<span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Deveoper Preview</span>
+<span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>

 This tutorial demonstrates how to deploy an application to a Windows Server instance running in an HP Helion OpenStack environment using the toolset provided.
 For the purposes of this tutorial, you'll deploy Microsoft's Contoso University sample application.